Why are backups important for your business? Tips for making backups

 If you are a VPSBG shared hosting user, you’re all set - automatic daily backups are included in every web hosting plan we offer.
-You can access the backups from the previous 14 days and restore the one you need at the click of a button.
-The backups are managed using JetBackup through your cPanel and you have the choice of restoring just a single file, a whole folder, your database or your entire cPanel account.
-To read more about restoring data via JetBackup, head over to the article in our Documentation.
+You can access backups from the previous 14 days and restore the one you need with the click of a single button.

 Automatic backups for our VPS and VDS servers

 Since we have already discussed the importance of backups, we could not possibly leave our VPS and VDS users without a similar solution.
 That is why we also offer automatic backups for our VPS and VDS clients as a premium add-on feature to their plan.

 They are disabled by default, but you can easily enable them at any time from the client area.
 Head over to our documentation for a step-by-step guide on how to activate automatic backups for your server.